keikoproj/iam-manager/docs/Configmap_Properties.md

 over roles.

 ## `iam.irsa.regional.endpoint.disabled`
-_Default_: `false`
+_Default_: `"false"`

 Information about Service Account regional endpoints can be found [here](https://github.com/aws/amazon-eks-pod-identity-webhook#aws_sts_regional_endpoints-injection).
 By default, iam-manager will inject `eks.amazonaws.com/sts-regional-endpoints: "true"` as an annotation on service accounts specified in IamRoles.
-Setting this property to `true` will disable this injection and remove the annotation so endpoint will default back to global endpoint in us-east-1.
+Setting this property to `"true"` will disable this injection and remove the annotation so endpoint will default back to global endpoint in us-east-1.